Dadangdut33/Speech-Translate/readme.md

 > **Note** \
 > It is recommended to create a virtual environment, but it is not required.
->
-> **For OS other than windows**, you can install the packages from [requirements_notwindows.txt](./requirements_notwindows.txt)
->
-> The master branch might not always be stable so you can checkout to the latest release tag to get the latest stable version.

 1. Create your virtual environment by running `python -m venv venv`
 2. Activate your virtual environment by running `source venv/bin/activate`